siamhyde/Hyde-Procurement-Intelligence/README.md

 ## What It Can Do

-- generate supplier-specific order recommendations
+- generate supplier and department specific order recommendations
 - analyse spend by department, supplier and product
 - identify purchasing and price behaviour
 - answer procurement questions in natural language